MT-SNN: Enhance Spiking Neural Network with Multiple Thresholds: Introduction

 \section{Introduction}

-The development of artificial neural networks (ANNs) especially deep learning in recent years brought remarkable successes in lots of domains like computer vision \cite{he2016deep}\cite{tolstikhin2021mlp}, natural language processing \cite{brown2020language}\cite{devlin2018bert}\cite{vaswani2017attention}, multi-modal\cite{lu2019vilbert}\cite{radford2021learning} etc. However, computational costs of ANNs are too high for even one single application.
-For example, a standard convolution neural network to classify ImageNet-1k dataset will expend about 250 watts\cite{roy2019towards}, while by contrast, only 20 watts are required by human brain to process various tasks simultaneously\cite{laughlin2003communication}.
+Recent advances in Artificial Neural Networks (ANNs), particularly deep learning, have revolutionized fields such as computer vision\cite{he2016deep, tolstikhin2021mlp}, natural language processing\cite{brown2020language, devlin2018bert, vaswani2017attention}, and multi-modal learning\cite{lu2019vilbert,radford2021learning}.
+However, ANNs often demand substantial computational resources.
+A standard convolutional neural network for ImageNet-1k classification, for instance, consumes approximately 250 watts\cite{roy2019towards}, starkly contrasting with the 20 watts utilized by the human brain to simultaneously process diverse tasks\cite{laughlin2003communication}.

-Spiking Neural Networks (SNNs) are considered as the next generation neural models for its closer mechanism to the biological neurons in the brain\cite{maass1997networks}.
-Recently SNNs attract increasing attention due to their abilities such as temporal information processing, energy efficiency \cite{roy2019towards} and high biological plausibility \cite{gerstner2014neuronal}.
-By leveraging binary spike signals, SNNs can achieve low-energy consumption by multiplication-free inference and avoiding computing zero values of inputs or activation \cite{roy2019towards}.
-Neuromorphic hadwares such as TrueNorth\cite{akopyan2015truenorth}, Lohi\cite{davies2018loihi} and Tianjic\cite{pei2019towards} demonstrated that SNNs is capable of saving energy by orders of magnitude.
+Spiking Neural Networks (SNNs), inspired by the brain's biological neurons\cite{maass1997networks}, are emerging as a next-generation neural model.
+SNNs have garnered increasing interest due to their unique capabilities, including temporal information processing, energy efficiency\cite{roy2019towards}, and high biological plausibility\cite{gerstner2014neuronal}.
+By leveraging binary spike signals, SNNs achieve low energy consumption through multiplication-free inference and by bypassing computations on zero-valued inputs or activations\cite{roy2019towards}.
+Neuromorphic hardware like TrueNorth \cite{akopyan2015truenorth}, Lohi \cite{davies2018loihi} and Tianjic \cite{pei2019towards} have demonstrated the potential of SNNs to achieve energy savings of orders of magnitude.